Red-crested cardinal: Description

-Paroaria coronata is a medium-sized species showing a red head, with a red bib and a short red crest that the bird raises when excited.
-Belly, breast and undertail are white, with a gray back, wings, and tail.
+The red-crested cardinal is a medium-sized species showing a red head, with a red bib and a short red crest that the bird raises when excited.
+Belly, breast, and undertail are white, with a gray back, wings, and tail.
 Wing coverts are gray, but the primaries, secondaries, and rectrices show a darker gray.
 Juveniles are similar to the adults, but they show a dull brownish orange head and bib.

 This species is very similar to a close relative, the red-cowled cardinal (P. dominicana).
-It is also similar to the yellow-billed cardinal (P. capitata), but the latter bird has a black throat, darker upper parts and a bright yellow bill.
+It is also similar to the yellow-billed cardinal (P. capitata), but the latter bird has a black throat, darker upper parts, and a bright yellow bill.

-Biology
+Distribution and habitat

+This species can be found mainly in Brazil's Rio Grande do Sul, southern part of the Pantanal, northern Argentina, Bolivia, Paraguay, and Uruguay.
+It has also been introduced to Hawaii, Puerto Rico, and Chile.
+In Brazil, it has been introduced to various places outside its historical range, as in the Tietê Ecological Park in São Paulo.